 Using the MATLAB program, we still randomly sample 23 of the ensemble as a learning sample and 13 as a test set to carry out Bayes distinction solution.
 We utilize the data after principal component analysis to study the condition of the distinction.

 The result is shown in the appendix, part of which is as following figure 8-9 and table 20.
 For instance, the number “91” shows that there are 91 samples with 2G RAM are judged as click rate category 1.

+For the click rate, we correctly categorized 89 samples out of 444, achieving an accuracy of 20%; for the convert rate, we correctly categorized 176 samples out of 444, achieving an accuracy of 40%, which is relatively higher than the accuracy obtained from KNN algorithm.

 Table 20: RAM result in click rate